kennygray-dev/kennygray-dev/README.md

 An experienced Full Stack (Frontend Heavy) Software Engineer with a couple of years of expertise in e-commerce, event tech, edutech, HRTech and CRM industries.
 I bring a wealth of experience in development, advocacy, problem-solving and architecture design.

-[Here are some ideas to get you started:

 ## 🛠️ Technologies & Tools

 <p align="left">